privacyidea/privacyidea/doc/application_plugins/openvpn.rst

   [...]

-Otherwise RADIUS will authenticate your user, but refuse to add the accounting data that the OpenVPN plugin sends and the connect will fail.
+Otherwise RADIUS will authenticate your user, but refuse to add the accounting data that the OpenVPN plugin sends and the connection will fail.

 Using the PAM module for RADIUS in OpenVPN
 ==========================================